cannam/repoint/README.md

    been committed.

- * __Differs from Lock__: The library is checked out at a version that differs from the one listed in the `vext-lock.json` file.
-Either the lock file needs updating (by `vext update` or `vext lock`) or the wrong revision is checked out and this should be fixed (by `vext install`).
+ * __Differs from Lock__: The library is checked out at a version that differs from the one listed in the `repoint-lock.json` file.
+Either the lock file needs updating (by `repoint update` or `repoint lock`) or the wrong revision is checked out and this should be fixed (by `repoint install`).

-Note that at present Vext cannot always report local modifications that have been committed but not pushed, although the presence of such a commit is one possible cause of the __Differs from Lock__ status.
+Note that at present Repoint cannot always report local modifications that have been committed but not pushed, although the presence of such a commit is one possible cause of the __Differs from Lock__ status.

 ### Installing and updating libraries

-Run `vext install` to install, i.e. to check out locally, all the configured libraries.
-If there is a `vext-lock.json` file present, `vext install` will check out all libraries listed in that file to the precise revisions recorded there.
+Run `repoint install` to install, i.e. to check out locally, all the configured libraries.
+If there is a `repoint-lock.json` file present, `repoint install` will check out all libraries listed in that file to the precise revisions recorded there.
 Otherwise it will follow any branch and/or pinned id specified in the project file.
-Note that `vext install` always follows the lock file if present, even if it contradicts the project file.
+Note that `repoint install` always follows the lock file if present, even if it contradicts the project file.

-Run `vext update` to update all the configured libraries according to the `vext-project.json` specification, and then write out a new `vext-lock.json` containing the resulting state.
-Note that `vext update` always ignores the existing contents of the lock file.
+Run `repoint update` to update all the configured libraries according to the `repoint-project.json` specification, and then write out a new `repoint-lock.json` containing the resulting state.
+Note that `repoint update` always ignores the existing contents of the lock file.
 Pinned libraries will be updated if they are in Absent or Wrong state;
 unpinned libraries will always be updated, which should have an effect only when they are in Absent, Superseded, or Wrong state.

-Run `vext lock` to rewrite `vext-lock.json` according to the actual state of the installed libraries.
-(As `vext update` does, but without changing any of the library code.)
+Run `repoint lock` to rewrite `repoint-lock.json` according to the actual state of the installed libraries.
+(As `repoint update` does, but without changing any of the library code.)

 ### Creating an archive file

-To pack up a project and all its configured libraries into an archive file, run `vext archive` with the target filename as argument, e.g. `vext archive /home/user/myproject-v1.0.tar.gz`.
-This works by checking out a temporary clean copy of the project's own repository, so it requires that the project itself is version-controlled using one of the same version-control systems as Vext supports for libraries.
+To pack up a project and all its configured libraries into an archive file, run `repoint archive` with the target filename as argument, e.g. `repoint archive /home/user/myproject-v1.0.tar.gz`.
+This works by checking out a temporary clean copy of the project's own repository, so it requires that the project itself is version-controlled using one of the same version-control systems as Repoint supports for libraries.

-Vext expects the archive target filename to have one of a small set of recognised suffixes: .tar, .tar.gz, .tar.bz2, .tar.xz, and it requires that GNU tar or a compatible program be available in the current PATH.
+Repoint expects the archive target filename to have one of a small set of recognised suffixes: .tar, .tar.gz, .tar.bz2, .tar.xz, and it requires that GNU tar or a compatible program be available in the current PATH.
 (This is unlikely to be straightforward on Windows.)
 Zip